endocrinologyindia/nie2/src/site/notes/Homepage.md

 ![[your-logo.png\|your-logo.png]]

-# Terrific Tools for Terrific People
+# by Dr. Om J Lakhani

 Your one-stop hub for powerful tools.
 No downloads, no signups, just a terrific experience.